Templates

 return TemplateWindow(motor, detector, detectorName)

-In the Detector panel, the upper plot displays the updated dataset as a 2D array, while the lower plot shows the live spectrum from the most recent frame.
-The image above shows the results after completing a full 36-frame acquisition by clicking the “Start” button with no scan loops configured.
+In the Detector panel, the upper plot displays the live-updated dataset as a 2D array and the lower one shows the live spectrum from the most recent frame.

 As before, you can enable spatial mapping by adding scan loops for the “x” and “y” axes in the Scan tab.